top of page

 For investors seeking tax-efficient growth opportunities and passive ownership, QOFs may provide an attractive alternative investment strategy.

-How he can help
+How he helps

-Anthony J. Gullo, in his capacity as a Direct Participation Programs Representative holding FINRA Series 22 and 63 licenses, assists accredited investors in evaluating passive real estate investment opportunities, including Delaware Statutory Trusts (DSTs), DST-to-UPREIT strategies, and Qualified Opportunity Funds (QOFs).
+Anthony J. Gullo, acting in his capacity as a Direct Participation Programs Representative holding FINRA Series 22 and 63 licenses, assists accredited investors in evaluating passive real estate investment opportunities, including Delaware Statutory Trusts (DSTs), DST-to-UPREIT strategies, and Qualified Opportunity Funds (QOFs).
 These investment structures may provide benefits such as professional management, portfolio diversification, tax-deferral opportunities, and reduced day-to-day ownership responsibilities.
 Whether your objective is to defer taxes, simplify property ownership, diversify your holdings, or pursue long-term wealth preservation, he provides education, guidance, and access to investment solutions designed to align with your financial goals and risk tolerance.

 Direct Participation Programs offered through Concorde Investment Services, LLC (CIS), member FINRA/SIPC, headquartered at 3909 Research Park Drive, Suite 200, Ann Arbor, MI 48108.